-TRS will install two steam condenser units at the Site.
+TRS will use two steam condenser units at the Site.
 Each steam condenser is equipped with two cooling towers.
 The components of the ERH steam condensers are housed in weather-tight, steel enclosures that provide security and soundproofing.

 The condenser system consists of an inlet air/water separation vessel, a plate and frame heat exchanger, a condensate tank, a cooling tower, outlet air/water separation system, and ancillary pumps and controls.
 The vapor inlets and outlets of the condensers contain a mist eliminator that is 99 percent efficient in removing droplets to a size of 10 microns.
+The process flow and instrumentation diagrams for the ERH system is illustrated in Figures P-1 through P-6.